People

 CAS, 2025

-Eug Xu is a third-year undergraduate in the history department working towards a minor in the digital humanities.
-Eug is primarily interested in global history, merchant and craft economies, and the history of... (more)
+Eug Xu is a senior in the history department, also working towards a minor in the digital humanities.
+Eug is primarily interested in global history, merchant and craft economies, and the history of clothing and... (more)